provectus/sak-incubator/README.md

 Network module is a VPC module for creating networks, load balancers, and gateways.

 #### 3. System

+>:warning: some modules migrate to their repository (like sak-cert-manager, sak-external-dns)

 System module configures an EKS cluster with addons and Helm charts - cert-manager (ExternalDNS), external-dns, saled-secrets, kube-state-metrics.
 Cert-manager is a native Kubernetes certificate management addon to automate issuance and management of TLS certificates.
 ExternalDNS addon makes Kubernetes resources discoverable via public DNS servers. kube-state-metrics Helm Chart listens to the Kubernetes API server and generates metrics about the state of the objects (deployments, nodes and pods). sealed-secrets manages secretes.